List of cities in Africa by population

+Aerial view of Harare, Zimbabwe's core city.

-Kilindini Harbour in Mombasa, Kenya's historical, second largest city, is its gate to the Indian Ocean trade.
+Mombasa, Kenya's historical, second largest city, is its gate to the Indian Ocean trade.

 The Jemaa el-Fnaa marketplace in the Moroccan Imperial city of Marrakesh is an old key to the trans-Saharan trade.

 The following is a list of the 100 largest cities in Africa by urban population using the most recent official estimate.
 This reflects only cities located geographically in Africa including related islands.

 List

 Bold represents largest city in country.